 M. Ross-Russell reported that they received a response from the State of PA regarding the PLWH prevalence numbers.
 She had a brief discussion with Dr. Brady about the response, but they had not yet discussed the next steps.
 M. Ross-Russell found the response somewhat confusing.
 The letter reported that the State of PA had changed their process and reached out to AACO asking for an explanation.
 However, M. Ross-Russell was previously under the impression that each state managed their own surveillance since HIV was a reportable disease.
-The states collected their own data and HIPC/AACO would then receive the data from the states for the full 9-county understand.
+The states collected their own data and HIPC/AACO would then receive the data from the states for each county within the EMA external to Philadelphia.
+Currently, county's health departments reported data to their respective state's health department.